angband/angband/docs/birth.rst

   Priests receive their spells from a deity, and therefore do not choose which spells they will learn.
 They are familiar with magical devices, preferring to call them "instruments of God", but are not as good as a mage in their use.
-Priests have great saving throws, and make decent fighters, but they are not as good at using sharp weapons (swords and polearms) owing to the holy strictures about shedding blood, so they are better off using blunt weapons such as maces.
+Priests have great saving throws, and make passable fighters, better if they can find a blessed weapon.
 Wisdom is the priest's primary stat and at high enough levels they can cast many prayers without a chance of failure.
 Priests have poor stealth.

+.. _Necromancer:

+Necromancer
+  A Necromancer seeks to master the spirits of sentient creatures, creating servants of their own will.
+They have chosen a dark and wicked path, and run a continual risk of harm to their own body and mind.
+Necromancers love shadows and hate light, automatically shrouding themselves in darkness.
+  Their spells require high intelligence, and frequently harm the caster or place them in danger.
+In return they achieve awesome power at high levels.
+  The ultimate aim of the necromancer is to supplant the Dark Enemy and set up a tyranny in his place.

+.. _Paladin:

+Paladin
+  A Paladin is a warrior/priest.
+Paladins are very good fighters, second only to the warrior class, but not very good at missile weapons.
+They receive prayers at a slower pace then the priest, but can use all but the most powerful prayers.
+A paladin lacks much in the way of abilities.
+  Paladins have poor stealth, perception, searching, and magical device use.
+  They have a decent saving throw due to their divine alliance.
+Their primary stats are strength and wisdom.

 .. _Rogue:

 Rogue
-  A Rogue is a character that prefers to live by his cunning, but is capable of fighting his way out of a tight spot.
-He is the master of traps and locks, no device being impossible for him to overcome.
-A rogue has a high stealth allowing him to sneak around many creatures without having to fight, or sneak up and get the first blow.
+  A Rogue is a character that prefers to live by their cunning, but is capable of fighting their way out of a tight spot.
+The master of traps and locks, to the experienced rogue no device is impossible to overcome.
+A rogue has a high stealth enabling sneaking around many creatures without having to fight, or sneaking up and get the first blow.
+They can steal items from monsters, but need to be wary of being caught in the act.
 Rogues' perception is higher than any other class, and many times they will notice a trap or secret door before having to search.
-A rogue is better than warriors or paladins with magical devices, but still cannot rely on their performance.
+A rogue is better than the more fighting oriented classes with magical devices, but still cannot rely on their performance.
 Rogues can also learn a few spells, but not the powerful offensive spells mages can use, and there will always be a chance of failure even with the simplest spells.
 A rogue's primary stats are dexterity and intelligence.

 .. _Ranger:

 Ranger
-  A Ranger is a warrior/mage and a very powerful class.
-He is a good fighter, and the best of all the classes with missile weapons, especially bows.
-The ranger learns spells much more slowly than a mage, but is capable of learning all but the most powerful spells.
-Because a ranger is really a dual class character, more experience is required for him to advance.
+  A Ranger is at home in nature, and good at turning the environment to good use.
+Rangers are good fighters, and the best of all the classes with missile weapons, especially bows.
+The ranger learns chiefly spells of survival and forest craft.
 A ranger has good stealth, good perception, good searching, a good saving throw, and is good with magical devices.
-Their primary stats are strength, intelligence and dexterity.
+  Their primary stats are strength, wisdom and dexterity.

-.. _Paladin:
+.. _Blackguard:

-Paladin
-  A Paladin is a warrior/priest.
-He is a very good fighter, second only to the warrior class, but not very good at missile weapons.
-He receives prayers at a slower pace then the priest, but can use all but the most powerful prayers.
-Because a paladin is really a dual class character, it requires more experience to advance him.
-A paladin lacks much in the way of abilities.
-He is poor at stealth, perception, searching, and magical devices.
-He has a decent saving throw due to his divine alliance.
-Their primary stats are strength and wisdom.
+Blackguard
+  A Blackguard is a brawler of no principle, who lives for the joy of maiming and killing.
+Blackguards prefer heavy weapons and shields, and learn a few spells for the purpose of wreaking more destruction.
+Their lust for blood is legendary, with a blackguard in full cry nigh on impossible to kill.
+  Blackguards scorn skills apart from slaughter, and require strength and intelligence (or rat-cunning) to thrive in the dungeon.

 Stats
 =====